JL50: Plot

 The ending sequences show Shantanu travelling in AO26 with his wife, and their plane is not hijacked.
 In fact, no plane is hijacked as the villains of the series were killed back in 1984 in the godown shootout.
 Characters of Shantanu and Gaurango (the CBI officials and friends in the earlier episodes) even run into each other in the plane but do not greet each other.
 This means that the two never became friends in this alternate reality and probably Shantanu did not even get to join the CBI.
 It is also shown that Bihu's mother feels guilty about lying to her about the stillborn and thus reveals the orphanage where the baby was abandoned.
 The new, alternate reality ending sequence shows Shantanu calling a now aged Bihu his mother and asking her, “had grandmother not told you that I was at this orphanage, how would you have taken me back?”
 Meaning, since Shantanu was able to kill Professor Mitra, the course of everyone's future changed altogether.
 Thus, the JL50 that Bihu had piloted in 1984 never got hijacked, she never went missing and hence she never went 35 years into the future via time-travel.
 Instead, she recovered Shantanu back from the orphanage thus allowing him to grow up as a normal child with his own birth mother, rather than as an orphan.
 This worked out very well for Shantanu in the alternate reality as he is now shown so much happier, content and peaceful rather than the orphaned and hence disturbed, morose, hurt CBI official of the earlier episodes from a different reality.

 The final scene shows an elderly Bihu and Shantanu in 2019—both empathetic, happy and grateful—distributing gifts on his recovery-day, to the orphans at that same orphanage.
 Shantanu is the only person who has a recollection of both the parallel, alternate realities that diverged from 1984 till 2019.
-In the end credits at 5 pm in 1984, it is [presumably] Bihu Gosh from year 1984, (as still in her pilot uniform) walks into the warehouse and picks the unburnt portion of the papers.
+In the end credits at 5 pm in 1984, it is 22 years Das from the year 1984 walks into the warehouse and picks the unburnt portion of the papers.